 Target has lots more up its Black Friday sleeve.
-One promotion that really caught my eye this year – and that doesn’t really fit into any of the categories above – is a cool 50% off deal on some high-end vacuum cleaners.
-If cleaner floors and furniture are on your New Year’s resolution shortlist, you might want to take a closer look at this one.
+One promotion that really caught my eye last year – and that doesn’t really fit into any of the categories above – is a cool 50% off deal on some high-end vacuum cleaners.
+This year, I’m eyeing deep discounts on baby products, like strollers and car seats.

 Like Target, Walmart has a slew of Black Friday deals that don’t neatly fit into any of these popular categories.
 This year’s furniture and home goods selections are better than I remember from years past, for instance.
 The BH&G lighting deal referenced here includes two stylish table lamps and a sturdy standing lamp.

 Hot Deal: Personalized name jewelry, $21 and up per piece (normal pricing varies)